A Path to Enhanced Police-Community Relationships

 Three African American men walking along a road surrounded by lush greenery

-In the summer of 2020, three police leaders retraced the steps of the historic 54-mile civil rights march from Selma to Montgomery, Alabama.
-These men, Assistant Chief Tarrick McGuire, Chief Shon Barnes, and Dr. Obed Magny, used their journey to reflect on what it means to be Black men and law enforcement leaders in the United States.
+In the summer of 2020, three police leaders retraced the steps of the historic civil rights march from Selma to Montgomery, Alabama.
+Drs.
+Tarrick McGuire, Obed Magny, and Shon Barnes used their journey to reflect on what it means to be Black men and police leaders in the United States.
+Their experience is captured in a 17-minute film that calls for collective action to enhance community-police relations.

 NATIONAL POLICING INSTITUTE

-We're answering the film's call to action by launching a national initiative to strengthen connection between the police and communities of color.
+We’re answering the film’s call to action by building a national initiative to support safe and just policing that is built upon collaboration and respect between the police and community members.

 GOALS OF THE 54TH MILE POLICING PROJECT